 Project Lead the Way

 PLTW empowers students to develop and apply in-demand, transportable skills by exploring real-world challenges.
 Through our pathways in computer science, engineering, and biomedical science, students not only learn technical skills, but also learn to solve problems, think critically and creatively, communicate, and collaborate.
 PLTW programs empower students to develop in-demand skills to pursue rewarding careers, solve important challenges, and contribute to global progress.
 These courses must begin with each program’s intro course as a pre-requisite.
 Specific courses in this pathway are recognized as high school lab science credits.
-Depending on the course, these electives can carry an honors weighted

 Advanced Placement Class Descriptions

 English Literature AP

 Students are required to enrich their literary backgrounds through assigned summer reading and supplemental reading throughout the school year.
 The major intent of this course is to guide students to take the Advanced Placement Exam in literature and composition in May of their junior year, providing them with the opportunity to earn up to six hours of college credit or honors recognition at the college level.
 Extensive out-of-class reading and preparation is required.
 Students should expect to spend 1 to 2 hours of time per night in preparation for this class.